mozilla/fivetran-connectors/README.md

     "has_more" : true /* if there is more data available that can be imported; or false */ }
 ```
+More about the response format can be found [here](https://fivetran.com/docs/functions/google-cloud-functions#responseformat)

 ### Incremental Data Updates